 Positive regionalism means love towards one’s culture, region, language etc whereas negative regionalism is an excessive attachment to one’s regions in preference to the country of the state.
-Positive regionalism helps to build Brotherhood and commonness on the basis of common language, religion or historical background and it helps a particular regional group to maintain their independent identity.
+Positive regionalism helps to build Brotherhood and commonness based on the common language, religion or historical background and it helps a particular regional group to maintain their independent identity.
 It gives self-determination to people and empowers them to feel happy.
-Negative regionalism may pose a threat to the unity and integrity of the country. in the Indian context generally the term regionalism has been used in the negative sense.
+Negative regionalism may pose a threat to the unity and integrity of the country.
+In the Indian context generally, the term regionalism has been used in the negative sense.

 After the Independence, the Congress had tried to promote nationalism through the concept of 1 single Nation and also by giving single citizenship apart from unified Judiciary, all India services, and a strong central government.
-In spite of the efforts of the Congress to stop regionalism, the vastness and the diversity of the cultures within our country prevented it.
+Despite the efforts of the Congress to stop regionalism, the vastness and the diversity of the cultures within our country prevented it.

 why does regionalism evolve and what are the causes for It?

-1. Regionalism evolved when the national government tries to impose a particular ideology may be language or culture pattern over a particular state.
-This is evident from the Anti- Hindi movement in the South Indian states as well as the Anti-foreigner Movement in Assam both were launched in order to protect their own culture.
+- Regionalism evolved when the national government tries to impose a particular ideology may be language or culture pattern over a particular state.
+This is evident from the Anti- Hindi movement in the South Indian states as well as the Anti-foreigner Movement in Assam both were launched to protect their own culture.

-5. The Desire of the various units of the Indian federal system to maintain the subcultural regions and greater degree of self-government has promoted regionalism and giving rise to demand for Greater autonomy
+- The Desire of the various units of the Indian federal system to maintain the subcultural regions and a greater degree of self-government has promoted regionalism and giving rise to the demand for Greater autonomy

-, AIDMK Telugu Desam have encouraged regionalism to capture power.
-The dispute between the states over the sharing of river water primacy given by the states to the language of the majority and the people of their own state in a job opportunity with growing awareness among the people of backward areas that they are being discriminated against has also promoted the feeling of regionalism.
+- The ambition of regional Elite to capture power, for example, the DMK, AIDMK Telugu Desam have encouraged regionalism to capture power.
+The dispute between the states over the sharing of river water primacy given by the states to the language of the majority and the people of their state in a job opportunity with growing awareness among the people of backward areas that they are being discriminated against has also promoted the feeling of regionalism.
 What can be done to correct regional imbalances

 What can be done to correct regional imbalances?